The Watchful Citizen

 LB 506 (J. Cavanaugh): Requires distribution utilities to provide net-metering to customers with solar panels that will measure the amount of energy put back into the grid against energy used and reduce billing proportionately.
 Referred to the Natural Resources Committee.
 Hearing held Feb.
 10.

 LB 543 (Brandt): Requires agricultural equipment manufacturers to provide information, equipment, or tools for the repair of products sold to farmers themselves or to equipment repair businesses.
 Referred to the Judiciary Committee.
 Hearing held Feb.
-25. AM 284 added.
+25. AM 284 filed.

 LB 672 (Murman): Exempts certain agricultural equipment from sales and use tax.
 Referred to the Revenue Committee.
 Hearing held Feb.
 24.